 Bank Of New York Mellon's score of 41 is higher than 93% of the industry.
 This can give you a sense of how well the company is doing compared to its peers.

-In 2023, the Bank of New York Mellon reported total carbon emissions of approximately 71,470,000 kg CO2e.
-This figure includes 7,147,000 kg CO2e from Scope 1 emissions, which are direct emissions from owned or controlled sources, and 96,117,000 kg CO2e from Scope 2 emissions, which are indirect emissions from the generation of purchased electricity, steam, heating, and cooling.
-Additionally, the bank's Scope 3 emissions, primarily from business travel, amounted to approximately 142,914,000 kg CO2e.
-Over the years, BNY Mellon's emissions have shown fluctuations.
-For instance, in 2022, total emissions were about 94,000,000 kg CO2e, with Scope 1 emissions at 7,520,000 kg CO2e and Scope 2 emissions at approximately 94,371,000 kg CO2e.
-The bank's emissions peaked in 2018 at around 167,351,000 kg CO2e, indicating a significant reduction trend in subsequent years.
-Despite these reductions, BNY Mellon has not publicly committed to specific science-based targets or reduction initiatives.
-The absence of documented reduction targets suggests a need for further clarity on their long-term climate commitments.
-The bank continues to engage in sustainability practices, but detailed strategies or pledges to achieve net-zero emissions have not been disclosed.
+In 2023, the Bank of New York Mellon reported total carbon emissions of approximately 97,000,000 kg CO2e.
+This figure includes 7,147,000 kg CO2e from Scope 1 emissions, which are direct emissions from owned or controlled sources, and 96,117,000 kg CO2e from Scope 2 emissions, which are indirect emissions from the generation of purchased electricity.
+Additionally, the bank's Scope 3 emissions, primarily from business travel, amounted to about 142,914,000 kg CO2e.
+Over the past few years, BNY Mellon has demonstrated a commitment to reducing its carbon footprint.
+In 2022, the bank's total emissions were approximately 109,791,000 kg CO2e, indicating a significant reduction from previous years.
+For instance, in 2019, total emissions were reported at about 152,912,000 kg CO2e.
+This trend reflects the bank's ongoing efforts to enhance sustainability practices.
+Despite these reductions, BNY Mellon has not publicly disclosed specific reduction targets or initiatives under the Science Based Targets initiative (SBTi) or other climate pledges.
+The bank continues to focus on improving its environmental performance and integrating climate considerations into its operations.

 Access structured emissions data, company-specific emission factors, and source documents